ramonsaraiva/timy/README.md

 # timy

 Minimalist measurement of python code time
-> You can also use the built-in [timeit](https://docs.python.org/2.7/library/timeit.html) module
+> **timy** comes with a different idea of the built-in module [timeit](https://docs.python.org/2.7/library/timeit.html).
+It adds flexibility and different ways of measuring code time, using simple context managers and function decorators.

 ## Installing
 ```